Handing Down Your Vacation Home

 The trust solution

-You can address many inheritance solutions by leaving the vacation home in a trust:
+You can address many inheritance issues by leaving the vacation home in a trust:

 - You select a trustee to be in charge of decisions concerning the home.